 *, ** = significant at 5% and 1% respectively

-Partitioning of environment + (genotype x environment) interaction into environment (linear), genotype x environment (linear) and pooled deviation showed that significant mean square due to environment (linear) for all characters under study, indicated that significant differences were present between environments and had exhibited the considerable influence on expression of seed yield and its contributing characters.
+Partitioning of environment + (genotype × environment) interaction into environment (linear), genotype × environment (linear) and pooled deviation showed that significant mean square due to environment (linear) for all characters under study, indicated that significant differences were present between environments and had exhibited the considerable influence on expression of seed yield and its contributing characters.
 The environment (linear) component differed significantly indicating that environments affect significantly to the expression of genotypes.
-G (genotypes) x E (environment) (linear) showed significance for all the characters indicated divergent linear response to environmental changes.
+Genotype (G) ×Environment (E) (linear) showed significance for all the characters indicated divergent linear response to environmental changes.
 Similar results were reported by Kana Ram et al., 2016 [8] for days to 50 per cent flowering, primary branches plant-1, secondary branches plant-1, length of siliqua, seed yield plant-1 and test weight.
 Jakhar and Yadava, 2010 [9] also reported similar results by creating different environmental conditions through different sowing dates.
-The pooled deviation also reported significant deviation for all characters under study, similar results were reported by Priyamedha et al. 2017 [10] for plant height, number of siliquae on main shoot, number of seeds siliqua-1, number of siliqua plant-1, 1000 seed weight, days to maturity and seed yield plant-1 suggesting a significant genotype x environment interaction effect between the environments under study.
+The pooled deviation also reported significant deviation for all characters under study, similar results were reported by Priyamedha et al. 2017 [10] for plant height, number of siliquae on main shoot, number of seeds siliqua-1, number of siliqua plant-1, 1000 seed weight, days to maturity and seed yield plant-1 suggesting a significant genotype × environment interaction effect between the environments under study.
 Kumawat and Sharma, 2022 [3] evaluated Indian mustard varieties for stability over three different environments created by three different dates of sowing which revealed that in all three environments significant differences were observed for all the characters.

 3.2 Stability Parameters

 Selection criteria to identify stable genotypes in different environment under study was considered as regression slope (bi) as measure of stability according to Finlay and Wilkinson, 1963 [11].
-Further, Eberhart and Russell, 1966 [4] showed the need of both linear (bi) and non-linear regression (S2di) in evaluating genotypes for phenotypic stability by measuring G x E interactions.
-The most stable genotypes would be the one with high mean performance and regression coefficient (bi) close to unity as well as mean squares approaching to zero.
+Further, Eberhart and Russell, 1966 [4] showed the need of both linear (bi) and non-linear regression (S2di) in evaluating genotypes for phenotypic stability by measuring G ×E interactions.
+The most stable genotypes would be the one with high mean performance and regression coefficient (bi) close to unity as well as mean square deviation approaching to zero or non-significant.
 They further proposed that the genotype with mean yield less than the grand mean were considered to be poorly adapted irrespective of their bi and S2di values (Bains and Gupta, 1972) [12].

-Considering all above-mentioned points, for days to maturity ACN-237 (104 days) were found to exhibit significantly lower mean than population mean (106 days) for early maturity along with regression coefficient (bi) tends to unity and non-significant deviations from linear regression deviation (S2di) which are suitable for all environment for days to maturity, whereas ACN-240, SKM-1626 and ACN-226 (106 days) showed equal mean performance compared to population mean with regression coefficient (bi) tends to unity and non-significant deviation form linear regression (S2di) which perform as stable genotype in all environment.
+Considering all the above-mentioned points, for days to maturity ACN-237 (104 days) were found to exhibit significantly lower mean than population mean (106 days) for early maturity along with regression coefficient (bi) tends to unity and non-significant deviations from linear regression (S2di) which are suitable for all environment for days to maturity, whereas ACN-240, SKM-1626 and ACN-226 (106 days) showed equal mean performance compared to population mean with regression coefficient (bi) tends to unity and non-significant deviation form linear regression (S2di) which perform as stable genotype in all environment.
 Similar study conducted by Priyamedha et al., 2017 [10] in Indian mustard reported that Pusa Bold, BAUSM-92-1-1, JN032 and RGN-73 having stable performance for days to maturity along with other yield attributing characters.